 Conclusion

 Under Texas law, an insurance adjuster does not have to tell you what their insured’s policy limits are.
-You can do a Stowers demand to force them to pay and prove the limits, but this is contingent upon you accepting their settlement offer.
+You can send a Stowers demand to force them to pay and prove the limits, but this is contingent upon you accepting their settlement offer.
 The only reliable way to find out the other driver’s policy limits is to sue them and force them to produce the proof.